Tenant

 • Access to the cluster will be through the common ingress of tenant-u1.

-• Essentially, all metrics will be collected in the monitoring from tenant-u1, and only it will have access to them.
+• Essentially, all metrics will be collected in the monitoring from tenant-u1, and only that tenant will have access to them.

 Example: